minhthuan274/edit-visual-novel/README.md

 ```

 This project is using Angular 5, Franc, ...
 Make edit file script VNs more faster, the life more confident.

+## How I do
+First I split each the sentence and modify it without '/@\' or some work is japanese or vietnamese
+Finally check it the english with point >= 0.9999999999
+If true remove that sentence